ark-lang/ark-docs/functions.md

 ## Single Line Functions
-We've introduced some syntactic sugar for single line functions, instead of using two curly braces to denote a block, you can use this operator `=>` instead:
+We've introduced some syntactic sugar for single line functions, instead of using two curly braces to denote a block, you can use the "hashrocket" operator `=>`:

     func add(a: int, b: int) -> int => return a + b;